soccertrack/funfacts/README.md

 - Event handlers enclosed in closures.
 - Timers not properly cleared.

-### 33. WeakMap / WeakSet
+### 33. WeakMap / WeakSet / WeakRef
 The `WeakMap` in JavaScript offers a means to establish a collection of key-value pairs, where the keys are held via weak references.
 Essentially, entries in a WeakMap do not hinder the keys from being garbage-collected if there are no other references to them.
+The same concept applies to WeakSet (for Set) and WeakRef (for Object).

 ```javascript
 const weakMap = new WeakMap();